 To break down this huge topic of your winter running hydration plan, we’ll break it down this way.

-- Why Hydration is Important
+Why Water Intake and Running Hydration is Important

 Water makes up over two-thirds of a healthy human body.
 Water is incredibly important for the body, especially for the brain, heart, and muscles.

 Additionally, water helps rid the body of toxic wastes, helps carry nutrients and oxygen to all cells in the body and helps keep your muscles fluid & pliable (rather than rigid and stiff).